-The new queens large and needy family of brothers and sisters were married by Edward IV into some of the most noble families in England.
-Her sisters were married to the sons of the earls of Kent, Essex and Pembroke, Catherine Woodville, was married to the queen's 11-year-old ward Henry Stafford, 2nd Duke of Buckingham Her 20 year old brother John Woodville was scandalously wed to the sixty year old Katherine Neville, the wealthy Duchess of Norfolk, the daughter of Ralph Neville, 1st Earl of Westmorland and widow of John Mowbray, 2nd Duke of Norfolk.
+The new queens large and needy family of brothers and sisters were married by Edward IV into some of the noblest families in England.
+Her sisters were married to the sons of the earls of Kent, Essex and Pembroke, Catherine Woodville, was married to the queen's 11-year-old ward Henry Stafford, 2nd Duke of Buckingham.
+Her 20-year-old brother John Woodville was scandalously wed to the sixty-year-old Katherine Neville, the wealthy Duchess of Norfolk, the daughter of Ralph Neville, 1st Earl of Westmorland and widow of John Mowbray, 2nd Duke of Norfolk.

 Warwick and Clarence had parliament disinherit Edward IV and his heirs, they claimed the king was not the true son of the Duke of York, but the product of Duchess Cecily's liaison with an archer named Blackburn, who was in the employ of the Duke of York when he was stationed in France.

-Elizabeth entered into a conspiracy to free her sons, the Duke of Buckingham, a close ally of Richard, joined the conspiracy, but announced the boys had met their end in the tower.
-In secret negotiations with Lady Margaret Beaufort, it was agreed that Margaret's son, the surviving Lancastrian claimant to the throne, Henry Tudor, Earl of Richmond should marry Elizabeth's eldest daughter, Elizabeth of York (pictured left) .
+Elizabeth entered into a conspiracy to free her sons, Henry Stafford, Duke of Buckingham, a close ally of Richard, joined the conspiracy, but announced the boys had met their end in the tower.
+In secret negotiations with Lady Margaret Beaufort, it was agreed that Margaret's son, the surviving Lancastrian claimant to the throne, Henry Tudor, Earl of Richmond should marry Elizabeth's eldest daughter, Elizabeth of York.
 On 1st March 1484, she and her daughters emerged from sanctuary after Richard publicly swore an oath that her daughters would not be harmed or molested and that they would not be imprisoned in the Tower of London.